Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 Step 1: Set Up New Infrastructure

-Sign up for ColdRelay and add your domains.
+Sign up for ColdRelay and add your secondary cold email domains.
 DNS and mailboxes are configured automatically.

 Step 2: Start Warmup

 Begin warming up new mailboxes while continuing to send from Google Workspace.
-This runs in parallel.
+This runs in parallel for 2–4 weeks.
+ColdRelay's warmup is automatic at 2 warmup sends per mailbox per day.

 Step 3: Gradual Migration